farhahahmed50/UofT-Challenge1-Hariseon/README.md

 # UofT-Challenge1-Hariseon
-Week Challenge Hariseon Refactor Code
+Week Challenge Hariseon Refactor Code.
-This week challenge is to Refactor Code for a Webside Tittled "Hariseon" The functionality and outlook of the page must not be changed.
+This week's challenge is to refactor Code for a webside tittled "Hariseon".
+The functionality and outlook of the page must not be changed.
-The refactored code requires, semantic elements, sequential order and logical structure.
+The refactored code requires semantic elements, sequential order and logical structure.